 Teaching Assistants (TAs) with instructional roles are evaluated at the discretion of the academic department.
 Please note: TAs who serve as both Instructor of Record and TA in one semester will be evaluated as Instructor of Record for all classes in that semester.

-- The School of Medicine, Owen Graduate School of Management, Law School, and School of Nursing administer course and teaching evaluations using separate school-based processes.
+- The School of Medicine, Owen Graduate School of Management, and Law School administer course and teaching evaluations using separate school-based processes.

 Submission of Tailored Questions

 - Vanderbilt’s course and teaching evaluation software allows for the submission of tailored questions to be appended to the standard questionnaire.
 Tailored questions must be approved by an academic department’s chair as well as the school’s associate dean contact.
 The associate dean contacts by school are: